iainelder/dotfiles/README.md

 Set up Virtualbox with a virtual machine and launch.

 Confirm that Virtualbox can launch a virtual machine.

-Install VirtualBox Guest Additions in any virtual machine for

 ## VirtualBox Webcam Passthrough